Drama Therapy (MA)

 Career Opportunities

 Graduates are employed in a variety of therapeutic settings throughout the world, including public and private hospitals and mental health clinics, centers for adults with developmental disabilities, nursing homes, and drug rehabilitation centers.
 Drama therapists work in medical facilities as well as artistic ones, in social services as well as private practice.
-Although drama therapy is a relatively new profession, it is practiced widely with a number of special populations: war veterans and those afflicted with post-traumatic stress disorder, substance abusers, mentally ill individuals, the elderly, and children who have experienced physical and/or sexual abuse.
+Drama therapy is practiced widely with a number of special populations: war veterans and those afflicted with post-traumatic stress disorder, substance abusers, mentally ill individuals, the elderly, and children who have experienced physical and/or sexual abuse.
 Drama therapists also treat dysfunctional families and, more generally, healthy individuals in need of exploring significant life problems.

 Licensure and Accreditation